DaveMielke/NBP/b2g/doc/VoiceOver/Using/important.rst

 Backward + Space
   Switch to Navigation Mode.

+.. _Navigation:

 Navigation Mode is for reading the screen without accidentally typing anything.
+Since the eight dot keys aren't used for input, they're used to perform a rich set of screen navigation actions.
-It supports both the `common bindings`_ and the `model-specific bindings`_.
+This mode supports both the `common bindings`_ and the `device-specific bindings`_.
-This is the mode that the remote braille display starts in.
+It's the mode that the remote braille display starts in.

+.. _Keyboard:

-Keyboard Mode enables you to type but provides somewhat less navigation capability.
+Keyboard Mode enables you to type, and, therefore, provides somewhat less navigation capability.
 Any combination of the eight dot keys, as well as Space by itself, type input in the expected way.
 This mode only supports the `common bindings`_.